MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-bar-format.md

 ## Separate or overlap columns

 By default, in column charts, the series columns are touching.
 You have alternatives to change that layout.
+Here's the default layout.

 :::image type="content" source="media/power-bi-visualization-column-bar-format/column-chart-basic.png" alt-text="Screenshot showing basic layout with series columns touching.":::